HotoRas/hotoras.kr/docs/index.md

 ## Joined Projects

 Here's the list of the projects:
-- Gooruem Online Minecraft Server [Under Development]
+- Reve Town Minecraft Server
-- BoraTV Minecraft Project [Paused]

 ## Contacts